epicorg/game_server/README.md

 	{"service":"rooms","list":{},"serviceType":"list","noErrors":true}

-An user can create a room.
+A user can create a room.
 In this case the client send the following message:

 	{"service":"rooms","username":"USERNAME","hashcode":HASHCODE,"serviceType":"create","name":"NAME_OF_THE_ROOM"}

 The response of the server is the list of available rooms.
-But some errors can occour in the creation of a room:
+But some errors can occur in the creation of a room:

-* The choosen room's name is already used
+* The chosen room's name is already used

   ```
   {"errors":{"errors":["createErrorAlreadyPresent"]},"service":"rooms","serviceType":"create","noErrors":false}
   ```

-* The choosen room's name is invalid (too short, too long, etc.)
+* The chosen room's name is invalid (too short, too long, etc.)

   ```
   {"errors":{"errors":["createErrorInvalidname"]},"service":"rooms","serviceType":"create","noErrors":false}